 Deep Cleaning Furniture

 Maybe you don’t have problems with stains or smudges.
 Sometimes, you can’t see the residue, but you can feel it.
 If this is the case, a deep clean might be necessary.
 Imagine if your guests come into your home and can feel the residue and dirt themselves!
-Baking soda is one of the best chemicals to use and it is safe for most upholsteries.
+Baking soda is one of the best chemicals to use, and it is safe for most upholsteries.
 You can sprinkle your couch or furniture with baking and allow it to sit for twenty to thirty minutes.
 Use a gentle brush to thoroughly remove the baking soda or mixture.
-For tough stains, you could also use a mixture of ¾ cups of warm water, ¼ cup of vinegar, 1 tablespoon of dish soap and apply as necessary.
+For tough stains, you could also use a mixture of ¾ cup of warm water, ¼ cup of vinegar, and 1 tablespoon of dish soap and apply as necessary.